 – A minimum of 3 A Level courses.

 Results of actual GCSEs may change a student’s view on what courses they want to take in the Sixth Form.
-Students will get the opportunity to come in after their results to make these changes if they have met the entry requirements.
-However, subject combinations will be restricted by timetable blocking by this point.
+Students will get the opportunity to come in after their results to make these changes if they have met the entry requirements, this is alongside confirming registration in person on the results day in the summer.

 All detailed information about our courses is on our website.
 Please use this website and discussions with teachers about what courses you may want to do and may need to do to progress in your chosen career path.